opis/orm/docs/1.x/entity-mappers.md

 $orm = new EntityMapper($connection, $entityMappers);
 ```

-## Manual registration
+## Explicit registration

-The manual registration is done by using the `registerEntityMapper` method on the
+The explicit registration of an entity mapper is done by using the `registerEntityMapper` method on the
 entity manager instance.

 ```php